Icinga/icinga2/doc/10-icinga-template-library.md

 interfacetable_nohuman              | **Optional.** Do not translate bandwidth usage in human readable format.
 Defaults to false. interfacetable_snapshot             | **Optional.** Force the plugin to run like if it was the first launch.
 Defaults to false. interfacetable_timeout              | **Optional.** Define the global timeout limit of the plugin in seconds.
 Defaults to "15s". interfacetable_css                  | **Optional.** Define the css stylesheet used by the generated html files.
-Possible values are "classic", "icinga", "icinga-alternate1" or "nagiosxi". interfacetable_config               | **Optional.** Specify a config file to load. interfacetable_noconfigtable        | **Optional.** Disable configuration table on the generated HTML page.
+Possible values are "classic", "icinga" or "icinga-alternate1". interfacetable_config               | **Optional.** Specify a config file to load. interfacetable_noconfigtable        | **Optional.** Disable configuration table on the generated HTML page.
 Defaults to false. interfacetable_notips               | **Optional.** Disable the tips in the generated html tables.
 Defaults to false.